dwhit/recipes/Readme.md

 This code is taken from the (amazing and cool Andrej Karpathy).
 I used it to created new recipes from a databased I scraped from allrecipes.com

-Message me if you want the data, it's about 40 gigs of recipes in json format.
+The data is compressed in the data folder.
+It's about 40 gigs of recipes and ingredient lists in a JSON format.

 # Original repo below